CallumT45/Discord-Bot/README.md

 # MSc Discord Bot

 MScBot is a bot powered by Python designed for use in my class discord server.
-MScBot has many features such as assignment tracking, polls, games, daily coding problems, meme fetching and more!
+MScBot has many features such as assignment tracking, polls, games, coding problems, meme fetching and more!

 **Version 4.0**